coatyio/coaty-swift/docs/DeveloperGuide.md

 We differentiate between __one-way__ and __two-way__ events.
 Advertise, Deadvertise and Channel are one-way events.
 Discover-Resolve, Query-Retrieve, Update-Complete and Call-Return are two-way events.

-We also differentiate between __publishing__ events or __subscribing__ to them.
+We also differentiate between __publishing__ events or __observing__ them.
 When publishing an event, simply put, you send a message over the broker.
-When subscribing to (or observing) an event, you sign up to receive messages over the broker.
+When observing (or subscribing to) an event, you sign up to receive messages over the broker.

-In the following examples, we will show you how you can publish and subscribe one-way events as well as two-way events.
+In the following examples, we will show you how you can publish and observe one-way events as well as two-way events.

 ### Publish an Advertise (one-way event)

-Note that this procedure is almost the same for publishes of Deadvertise and Channel events.
+Note that this procedure is much the same as publishing Deadvertise and Channel events.

 ```swift
 // Create the object.